South Korean leader welcomes North Korean Olympic participation

 Cho added his government would remain "open to suggestions" as to the "timing, venue and format" of any future dialogue with the North.

+North Korean officials haven't answered the South's calls on a hotline at Panmunjom since February 2016 when the South suspended operations at the joint Kaesong Industrial Complex, a business park where South Korean companies employed North Korean workers just north of the border separating the countries, a ministry spokeswoman said.

+Since then, the ministry has called the North on the hotline twice a day, Monday through Friday, but the North has not answered, the spokeswoman said.
+That includes two unanswered calls on Tuesday, a day after Kim's message, she said.

-North Korea has yet to respond to the offer.
-China's Ministry of Foreign Affairs welcomed the efforts from both the North and South to improve relations.
+Nevertheless, China's Ministry of Foreign Affairs welcomed the efforts from both the North and South to improve relations.

 Moon has championed the 2018 Winter Olympics, set to begin February 9, as a possible means of easing tensions on the Korean Peninsula.
-In an interview with CNN in November, the South Korean leader described the Games as an opportunity for inter-Korean peace and reconciliation, and expressed his hope that the North would participate.
+In a November interview with CNN, the South Korean leader described the Games as an opportunity for inter-Korean peace and reconciliation, and expressed his hope that the North would participate.

 The Games are due to take place 30 years after Seoul hosted the Summer Olympics, a turbulent era in which a number of nations -- including North Korea -- boycotted the event.